chandru1003/RPA-Projects/Routine IT Support Task Automation Bot/Readme.md

 ## Identified Repetitive Tasks for RPA Automation

 1. **Ticket Categorization and Routing:**
-   - Automate the categorization of tickets based on type and route them to the relevant teams.
+    - Automated the categorization of tickets into specific types and routed them to relevant teams based on predefined categories, as outlined in the provided designation-to-category mapping table.

 ##### Ticket Categories and Assigned Designation